GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **What is the difference between a regular .png and a nine-patch image?**</br>
    * It is one of a resizable bitmap resource which is being used as backgrounds or other images on the device.
 The NinePatch class allows drawing a bitmap in nine sections.
 The four corners are unscaled; the middle of the image is scaled in both axes, the four edges are scaled into one axis.</br>

+* **Raw folder vs Assets folder**
+    - The files in both directories will be stored intact in the APK package after being packaged and will not be compiled into binary systems.

+    **The differences between res/raw and assets:**

+    Since `raw` is a subfolder of Resources (`res`), Android will automatically generate an ID for any file located inside it.
+This ID is then stored an the `R` class that will act as a reference to a file, meaning it can be easily accessed from other Android classes and methods and even in Android XML files.
+Using the automatically generated ID is the fastest way to have access to a file in Android.

+    The Assets folder is an “appendix” directory.
+The `R` class does not generate IDs for the files placed there, so its less compatible with some Android classes and methods.
+Also, it’s much slower to access a file inside it, since you will need to get a handle to it based on a String.
+However some operations are more easily done by placing files in this folder, like copying a database file to the system’s memory.
+There’s no (easy) way to create an Android XML reference to files inside the Assets folder.

+* **@id vs @+id**</br>
+   * The at-symbol (`@`) at the beginning of the string indicates that the XML parser should parse and expand the rest of the ID string and identify it as an ID resource.
+The plus-symbol (`+`) means that this is a new resource name that must be created and added to our resources (in the `R.java` file).
+In other words, the `+` symbol tells Android build tools that you are declaring a new resource, `@id/` you are referring to an existing resource (predefined by `@+id/` and already exists in `R.java`.

 * Describe how to implement XML namespaces.